-- 176.180.
-In accordance with Article 15 of Directive 2013/36/EU, where the assessment of suitability is performed in the context of an authorisation to take up the business, the maximum period must not exceed 6 months after receipt of the application or, where the application is incomplete, 6 months after receipt of the complete information required for the decision. - 177.181.
-Competent authorities should perform their assessment on the basis of the documentation and information provided by the institution and assessed members, and assess them against the notions defined in Title III, as applicable. - The assessment of the individual and collective suitability of the members of the management body and heads of internal control functions and the CFO, where they are not part of the management body, should be performed on an on-going basis by competent authorities, as part of their ongoing supervisory activity.
+- 180. In accordance with Article 15 of Directive 2013/36/EU, where the assessment of suitability is performed in the context of an authorisation to take up the business, the maximum period must not exceed six months after receipt of the application or, where the application is incomplete, six months after receipt of the complete information required for the decision. - 181.
+Competent authorities should perform their assessment on the basis of the documentation and information provided by the institution and assessed members, and assess them against the notions defined in Title III, as applicable. - 182.
+The assessment of the individual and collective suitability of the members of the management body and, in case of significant CRD institutions, the assessment of the individual suitability of the heads of internal control functions and the CFO, where they are not part of the management body, should be performed on an ongoing basis by competent authorities, as part of their ongoing supervisory activity.
 Competent authorities should ensure that necessary re-assessments under sections 1, 2 and 3 of Title II are conducted by institutions.
-If a re-assessment of suitability by a competent authority is prompted by a reassessment by an institution, that competent authority should in particular take into account the circumstances that prompted the re-assessment by the institution.
-In particular, competent authorities should re-assess the individual or collective suitability of the members of the management body and heads of internal control functions and the CFO, where they are not part of the management body, within significant CRD-institutions referred in paragraph 172 whenever significant new facts or evidence are unveiled during the course of ongoing supervision, including situations that cast grounded doubt on the past or ongoing compliance of AML/TF requirements by the institution, individual members of the management body and, within significant institutions refered to in paragraph 173, heads of internal control functions and the CFO, where they are not part of the management body. - 479.183.
-For significant CRD-institutions, competent authorities should use interviews where appropriate for the purpose of suitability assessments.
-Interviews may also be performed for other institutions on a risk-based approach basis, taking into account the criteria set out in Title I as well as the individual circumstances of the institution, the assessed individual, and the position for which an assessment is made. - 180.184.
-Where appropriate, the interview process may also serve to re-assess the suitability of a member of the management body or key function holder when there are any new facts or circumstances that may raise concerns about the suitability of the individual. - 181,185.
+If a re-assessment of suitability by a competent authority is prompted by a re-assessment by an institution, that competent authority should in particular take into account the circumstances that prompted the re-assessment by the institution.
+In particular, competent authorities should re-assess the individual or collective suitability of the members of the management body and the individual suitability of heads of internal control functions and the CFO, where they are not part of the management body, within significant CRD institutions referred in paragraph 172 whenever significant new facts or evidence are unveiled during the course of ongoing supervision.
+This should include situations that cast factual material doubt on the past or ongoing compliance with AML/TF requirements by the institution, individual members of the management body and, within significant institutions referred to in paragraph 173, heads of internal control functions and the CFO, where they are not part of the management body. - 183.
+For significant CRD institutions, competent authorities should use interviews where appropriate for the purpose of suitability assessments.
+Interviews may also be performed for other institutions on a risk-based approach, taking into account the criteria set out in Title I as well as the individual circumstances of the institution, the assessed individual, and the position for which an assessment is made. - 184.
+Where appropriate, the interview process may also serve to re-assess the suitability of a member of the management body or key function holder when there are any new facts or circumstances that may raise concerns about the suitability of the individual. - 185.
 Competent authorities may attend or conduct meetings with the institution, including with some or all members of its management body or key function holders, or participate as an observer in meetings of the management body in order to assess the effective functioning of the management body.
 The frequency of such meetings should be set using a risk-based approach.